Cost of Living in Baton Rouge, LA

 When it comes to stretching a paycheck, Baton Rouge, LA occupies a distinctive position in the Southern United States.
 The city's cost of living index of 89.8 places it 10.2 points below the national baseline of 100, which means residents pay roughly 10.2 percent less than the typical American household for a standard basket of goods and services.
 A population of approximately 227,470 calls this a mid-sized city home, drawn in part by the financial breathing room that a lower cost of living provides.
 The median household income here stands at $44,470 per year — $30,110 below the national median of $74,580.
 Although earnings trail the national figure, the reduced price level helps close the gap, allowing households to maintain a solid standard of living on more moderate incomes.

-Housing Costs in Baton Rouge
+Housing Costs in Baton Rouge, LA

-Monthly Expenses and Budget Breakdown
+Monthly Expenses and Budget Breakdown in Baton Rouge, LA

-Baton Rouge for Different Lifestyles
+Living in Baton Rouge, LA: Different Lifestyles

 Is Baton Rouge, LA Right for You?